ZupIT/beagle-docs/content/en/android/tutorials/adding-beagle-to-a-part-of-a-native-screen/adding-a-declarative-beagle-component.md

 ---
-title: Adding a declarative Beagle component
+title: Adding a local declarative component into a Android Screen
 weight: 230
 description: >-
-  This section describes how to add a declarative Beagle component on a native screen
+  This section describes how to add a Beagle Declarative component into a native screen
 ---

 ---

 ## Step 1: Create a native screen

-{{< tabs id="T98" >}}
-{{% tab name="Android" %}}
-To create an Android native screen, you have to create a new Activity.
-Let's use here the `MainActivity` as an example:
+To create a native screen on Android and create a new Activity.
+Here the `MainActivity` will be used as a template:

 ```kotlin
 class MainActivity : AppCompatActivity() {